hdclark/DICOMautomaton/documentation/reference_guide.md

 ##### Description

-The transformation that will be applied.
-Select one or more transforms.
+The transformation that will be exported.
+Select one or more transform objects (aka 'warp' objects).
 Selection specifiers can be of two types: positional or metadata-based key@value regex.
 Positional specifiers can be 'first', 'last', 'none', or 'all' literals.
 Additionally '#N' for some positive integer N selects the Nth transformation (with zero-based indexing).
 Likewise, '#-N' selects the Nth-from-last transformation.
 Positional specifiers can be inverted by prefixing with a '!'.
 Metadata-based key@value expressions are applied by matching the keys verbatim and the values with regex.
 In order to invert metadata-based selectors, the regex logic must be inverted (i.e., you can *not* prefix metadata-based selectors with a '!').
 Multiple criteria can be specified by separating them with a ';' and are applied in the order specified.
 Both positional and metadata-based criteria can be mixed together.
 Note regexes are case insensitive and should use extended POSIX syntax.

 ##### Default